| | | Authors’ Biographies Martin

 a Vice-President for International Affairs at EPFL since October 2004.

 He has held visiting positions at ETHZ (1990) and Stanford (1998).
+He is a fellow of the

 IEEE, a member of SIAM,